timdamen/talks.timdamen.io/src/data/blog/examples/adding-new-post.md

 author: Sat Naing
 pubDatetime: 2022-09-23T15:22:00Z
 modDatetime: 2025-06-13T16:52:45.934Z
-title: Adding new posts in AstroPaper theme
+title: Adding new presentations in AstroPaper theme
-slug: adding-new-posts-in-astropaper-theme
+slug: adding-new-presentations-in-astropaper-theme
-featured: true
+featured: false
-draft: false
+draft: true
+ogImage: ../../../assets/images/forrest-gump-quote.png
 tags:
   - docs
 description:
-  Some rules & recommendations for creating or adding new posts using AstroPaper theme.
+  Some rules & recommendations for creating or adding new presentations using AstroPaper theme.
 ---

-Here are some rules/recommendations, tips & ticks for creating new posts in AstroPaper blog theme.
+Here are some rules/recommendations, tips & ticks for creating new presentations in AstroPaper blog theme.

 <figure>
   <img